-South Dakota does not intend to provide subgrants for any non-deployment purposes, and therefore will not develop a process for non-deployment subgrantee selection.
 The Broadband Team intends to utilize BEAD funding to maximize fiber deployment consistent with the state's decision to prioritize approval and funding future-proof, reliable, fiber projects that are the gold standard for broadband deployment.
+The state will revisit the non-deployment activities pending availability of funds after prioritizing unserved locations, underserved locations, and CAIs.